zonque/altcha-rails/README.md

 ```

 This will create an initializer file at `config/initializers/altcha.rb` and a controller at `app/controllers/altcha_controller.rb` as well as a route in `config/routes.rb` and a model at `app/models/altcha-solutions.rb` (see below).

+You will also have to run 'rails db:migrate` to apply pending changes to the database.

 ## Configuration